onikolaiev/ado.core/docs/Get-ADOWorkItemComment.md

 ```

 ### -IncludeDeleted
-Include deleted comment (if deleted).
+Include the comment even if deleted.

 ```yaml
 Type: SwitchParameter